 To continue this excellent education, the Northeast Harbor Sailing School relies on contributions from Fleet members, parents, grandparents, and friends.
 Weekly tuition for sailing classes covers many of our expenses, but not all.
 In addition to the cooperation and generous support of the Northeast Harbor Fleet, the Sailing School relies heavily on the support of the summer community we serve to maintain operations, provide high quality staff and balance the School's budget.

-For more information on supporting the Northeast Harbor Sailing School, please contact Lauren Simmons at 207-276-5101.
+For more information on supporting the Northeast Harbor Sailing School, please contact Melissa Walls at 207-276-5101.
 Your tax deductible contributions are sincerely appreciated.

 Northeast Harbor Sailing School

 P.O.
 Box 12